josemiserra/navigation_drlnd/README.md

 ### Instructions

 Follow the instructions in `Navigation.ipynb` for training the agent.
+One of the cells runs the Banana program, which prompts a window where the agent actions can be observed.
-After the training, in the last part it will run in test mode.
+After the training, the weights of the network are loaded and the agent runs in test mode at normal speed.

 ## More info
 Read the report Report.md